oaugusto256/satec/README.md

 ```
 ## Problems

+If you have a problem or see a bug.
+Please, create an issue explaning what happened, soon a developer will answer and solve the problem.

+## Feedbacks

-Please, send an email explain the problem to me: tavioalves@gmail.com
+I will be glad to listen any constructive feedback.
+Please, send an email to me: tavioalves@gmail.com

 ## License

-MIT
+MIT © 2018